browserengineering/book/book/text.md

 *Soft hyphens:* The soft hyphen character, written `\N{soft hyphen}` in Python, represents a place where the text renderer can, but doesn't have to, insert a hyphen and break the word across lines.
-Add support for it.
-If a word doesn't fit at the end of a line, check if it has soft hyphens, and if so break the word across lines.
+Add support for it.[^entity] If a word doesn't fit at the end of a line, check if it has soft hyphens, and if so break the word across lines.
 Remember that a word can have multiple soft hyphens in it, and make sure to draw a hyphen when you break a word.
 The word "super­cala­fraga­listic­expi­ala­do­shus" is a good test case.

+[^entity]: If you've done a [previous exercise](http.md#exercises) on
+    HTML entities, you might also want to add support for the `&shy;` entity, which expands to a soft hyphen.

 *Small caps:* Make the `<abbr>` element render text in small caps,
 <abbr>like this</abbr>.
 Inside an `<abbr>` tag, lower-case letters